GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Evoker.md

 **Thunderous Fist**
 The user spend 2 ki points to inflict an unarmed attack as an action.
 If successful, it also inflicts an electrical attack.
 If that attack is also successful, it inflicts a sonic attack.
 If the sonic attack is succcessful, the user may expend 1 ki point or use their reaction to knock the foe back a number of feet equal to the points of success.

+**Vicious Grasp**
+Use this technique as an additional option when you get a critical success with a brawl check.
+Spend 1 ki to do so.
+Inflict a ki attack against the brawling foe.
+If the attack is a critical hit or qualifies to damage armor, the foe is also grappled.
+A critical hit from this attack is treated like that of a cutting attack.

 **Zenith Combo**
 The user spends at least 3 ki as an action or reaction.
 User inflicts a number of unarmed attacks against a foe within reach equal to the amount of ki spent this way.
 If an attack is successful, the next attack in the combo gains advantage.
 If three previous attacks in the combo were successful, the user may choose to give up their advantage to have the next attack in the combo treated as either crushing, force, or ki.